Some states want to raise the age for assault rifle purchases. Would that curb mass shootings?

 No such proposal is even conceivable in the U.S., the source of those shootings, where gun violence is more than eight times higher than in Canada.
 Given the historic lack of federal action on gun control, jurisdictions have been forced to take action independently—and one idea gaining steam in recent days is raising the age of ownership of assault rifles to 21 from 18.
 Lawmakers in New York State, Arkansas, and Utah have all floated the change, based on data that indicates 20% of school shootings are committed by those ages 18 to 20.
 But experts agree the measure would likely only have a valuable impact if passed in conjunction with other gun control legislation.

 After the shooting at Robb Elementary School in Uvalde, Texas, New York State Governor Kathy Hochul was one of the first lawmakers who voiced wishes to raise the purchase age.
 “How does an 18-year-old purchase an AR-15 in the state of New York, state of Texas?
-That person’s not old enough to buy a legal drink,” she said upon introducing a slate of gun laws this week.
+That person’s not old enough to buy a legal drink,” she said upon introducing the policy as part of a slate of gun laws, which passed Thursday.
 There’s also some support for the idea in more conservative states: in Arkansas, Republican Governor Asa Hutchison said he was willing to have a “conversation” about the policy, and in Utah, State Senator Derek Kitchen said he would cosponsor a bill to accomplish it.
 (Meanwhile, three days after the shooting, Texas Senator Ted Cruz spoke at the National Rifle Association’s annual conference about the need for more “armed good guys,” and blamed the massacre on doors.)
 On the federal level, House Democrats are including the Raise the Age Act as part of a legislative package they hope to pass in early June, though it is unlikely to pass in the Senate.

 The gunman in Uvalde legally bought two AR-15-style rifles as soon as he turned 18, the age for buying semiautomatic rifles in the majority of states, including Texas.
 And the perpetrators of some of the most notorious mass shootings involving AR-15s were all under age 21: the shooter at the supermarket in Buffalo was 18; the Parkland gunman was 19; the Sandy Hook shooter, 20.